VenithNET/Dragon-Linux/content/blog/2025/05/15-progress-report-6-15.md

 As part of our effort to encourage distros to take up Apple Silicon support, we have accommodated all third-party efforts, even allowing distro-specific documentation on our project's website.
-Unfortunately, this has led to an impression that we, as the upstream Asahi Linux developers, are involved with or otherwise endorse these efforts.
+Unfortunately, this has led to an impression that we, as the upstream Dragon Linux developers, are involved with or otherwise endorse these efforts.
 This creates both an expectation of support and an impression that these efforts are representative of the state of Apple Silicon support, or even the state of the broader AArch64 ecosystem.
 These expectations are